VOLUNTEER SCREENING POLICY

 - Be entrusted with financial duties;

 - Be responsible for book keeping or bank account(s) or any other monetary duties;

 - Be with any vulnerable person;

 - North West Little League follows the Official Regulations established by Little League Canada and Little League International as outlined in the most current Rule Book.
-As such, participants named in this policy must complete and submit a Little League Official Volunteer Application to the North West Little League Screening Officer.
+As such, participants named in this policy must complete and submit a Volunteer Registration Form to the North West Little League Screening Officer.

 - North West Little League requires a Police Information Check (PIC), including a vulnerable sector check for all adult participants who interact with a vulnerable person or placed in a trust position (coaches and applicable board members).
 A Police Information Check must be applied for, or completed before, the start of each season.
 North West Little League does not allow anyone to participate in any manner whose criminal record check reveals a conviction, guilty plea, no contest plea, or admission to any crime involving or against a minor or minors.
 NWLL will accept the PIC for three years and accept PIC done on behalf of other agencies.